Cyber hygiene awareness

 Towards promoting cyber hygiene awareness for marginalised populations

 This project has developed Information Education and Communication materials on cyber hygiene which include video features, animations, comic strips, video skits, factsheets, and posters.
-The project has also trained 30,000 marginalised and excluded populations – persons living with disabilities, youth, women and girls, and rural farmers – and the training is delivered by 140 community-led trainers.
+The project has also trained 30,000 marginalised and excluded populations – persons with disabilities, youth, women and girls, and rural farmers – and the training is delivered by 140 community-led trainers.

 One of the risks you can face when using social media is cyberbullying.
 Cyberbullying includes sending, posting or sharing negative, harmful, false or unkind content about someone else